-Invented to measure the cognitive abilities of the mind, but also removes the outside factors that come with sociocultural and environmental concerns of each specific person taking the test.
-Designed to help bridge the gap on what we don’t know currently about the human mind.
+Invented to measure the cognitive abilities of the mind, the Cattell Culture Fair test also removes the outside factors that come with sociocultural and environmental concerns of each specific person taking the test.
+Designed to help bridge the gap between what we don’t know currently about the human mind.

 - Recommended for people of all ages